Traffic Director load balancing

 load-balancing algorithm that directs traffic from the user in California to the

 Singapore are directed to the microservices in

-An incoming user request is routed to the GFE microservice.
-The service proxy installed on the host with the GFE then directs traffic to the Shopping Cart.
+An incoming user request is routed to the Front End microservice.
+The service proxy installed on the host with the Front End then directs traffic to the Shopping Cart.
 The sidecar proxy installed on the host with the Shopping Cart directs traffic to the Payments microservice.
 In a proxyless gRPC environment, your gRPC application would handle traffic management.

 In the following example, if Traffic Director receives health check results

 that indicate that the virtual machine (VM) instances running the Shopping Cart